 On average, adults begin losing 8% of their muscle per decade starting at age 40.
 This means, if you are in your 50s or 60s you have been experiencing decades of gradually worsening functional capability.

 “Women in particular are at several disadvantages when it comes to optimal muscle health.
 With age, their muscles deteriorate at a faster rate than men’s”, explains Michael Bemben, an exercise physiologist and professor in the Department of Health and Exercise Science at the University of Oklahoma.

 “The neurons that control muscles in both genders are programmed to die off with age.
 Men typically have more muscle to begin with so they can afford to lose some, whereas women can’t.”

 The good news is that you can do a great deal to counteract the effects of time and to keep yourself in top form.
 Research has found that sarcopenia is due as much to lifestyle as sheer age.
 The attention we devote to building and maintaining muscles today will make a significant difference 20, 30 or 40 years down the road when it comes to carrying out even basic actions such as walking and bending.

 Essential reading: A round-up of the best smart scales on the market

 Naturally, muscle will gradually become more and more functionally limited.
 This reduction also increases the risk for associated problems such as adult-onset diabetes, hypercholesterolemia, and hypertension, as well as cardiovascular disease.
 So keeping yourself in top form will not only make you look good, but it is good for your health as well.

-While you obviously cannot stop the aging of muscle, there are steps you can take early on to keep our muscle quality up.
+While you obviously cannot stop the aging of muscles (not yet at least), there are steps you can take early on to keep your muscle quality up.

 - Create a mix of physical activity that comprises weight-bearing activities, cardiovascular fitness, and balance and flexibility training.